brandtbucher/hax/README.md

     RETURN_VALUE()
 ```

-If you're up to the challenge of computing jump targets, the function can be
+With the help of labeled jump targets, the function can be further sped up by
-further sped up by rewriting the for-loop in bytecode, removing _all_ temporary
+rewriting the for-loop in bytecode, removing _all_ temporary variables, and
-variables, and operating **entirely on the stack**:
+operating **entirely on the stack**:

 ```py
 from hax import *